 Accomplished in Peace

 Alexander Scammell was born in 1744 in Milford, Massachusetts.
-Scammell's father died when he was six and he and his brother went to live with a minister until he went to Harvard.
-After his graduation from Harvard in 1769, he taught school near Plymouth Massachusetts.
-In 1772 he moved to Portsmouth, New Hampshire where he engaged in surveying and exploring the lands of the Royal Navy Timber.
-He also taught school at Berwick, and occasionally assisted in making surveys for his Topographical Map of New Hampshire.
-One can speculate that such activities gave Scammell an eye for the land.
-Something that would come in useful in the military.
-Despite these widespread interests, Scammell eventually decided to read the law (go figure) and in 1774, went to Durham where he studied under John Sullivan, a prominent attorney.
+His father died when he was six, and he and his brother went to live with a minister until he attended Harvard.
+After graduating from Harvard in 1769, he taught school near Plymouth, Massachusetts.
+In 1772, he moved to Portsmouth, New Hampshire, where he engaged in surveying and exploring the lands of the Royal Navy Timber.
+He also taught school at Berwick and occasionally assisted in making surveys for his Topographical Map of New Hampshire.
+It’s likely that these activities gave Scammell an eye for the land, which would prove useful in the military.
+Despite these diverse interests, Scammell eventually decided to study law (go figure), and in 1774, he went to Durham to study under John Sullivan, a prominent attorney.

 A Call to Arms